MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

-## Create VNet peerings between CoreServicesVnet and ManufacturingVnet
+## Task 4: Create VNet peerings between CoreServicesVnet and ManufacturingVnet

 1. On the Azure home page, select **Virtual Networks**, and then select **CoreServicesVnet**.